 - where a formal diagnosis is required, a report by a suitably qualified expert will be necessary.

 - It is important that courts are aware of relevant cultural, ethnicity and gender considerations of offenders within a mental health context.
-This is because a range of evidence suggests that people from BAME communities may be more likely to experience stigma attached to being labelled as having a mental health concern, may be more likely to have experienced difficulty in accessing mental health services and in acknowledging a disorder and seeking help, may be more likely to enter the mental health services via the courts or the police rather than primary care and are more likely to be treated under a section of the MHA.
-In addition, female offenders are more likely to have underlying mental health needs and the impact therefore on females from BAME communities in particular is likely to be higher, given the intersection between gender and race.
+This is because a range of evidence suggests that people from ethnic minority backgrounds may be more likely to experience stigma attached to being labelled as having a mental health concern, may be more likely to have experienced difficulty in accessing mental health services and in acknowledging a disorder and seeking help, may be more likely to enter the mental health services via the courts or the police rather than primary care and are more likely to be treated under a section of the MHA.
+In addition, female offenders are more likely to have underlying mental health needs and the impact therefore on females from ethnic minority backgrounds in particular is likely to be higher, given the intersection between gender and ethnicity.
 Moreover, refugees and asylum seekers may be more likely to experience mental health problems than the general population.
 Further information can be found at Chapters six and eight of the Equal Treatment Bench Book.

 - In any case where the offender is or appears to be suffering from a mental disorder at the date of sentencing, the court must obtain and consider a medical report before passing a custodial sentence other than one fixed by law, unless, in the circumstances of the case, the court considers that it is unnecessary (s.232 Sentencing Code).
 A report may be unnecessary if existing, reliable and up to date information is available.
 If considering making a hospital or interim order, the court can request information about a patient from the local health services (s.39 of the MHA).
 Further information about s.232 and requests for reports can be found at Annex B of this document.